Mastering Case Formulation: Key Mistakes and Improvements for Psychologists

 - Amanda Moses Psychology

-Over the years, I’ve supervised dozens of provisionals, and the same issues come up time and time again.
+Over the years, I’ve supervised dozens of provisionals.
+The same issues come up time and again.
 So, let’s talk about some common case formulation mistakes I see—and more importantly, how to fix them.

 1. Jumping to Diagnosis Without Understanding the Problem

-One of the biggest mistakes is prematurely anchoring to a diagnosis without understanding what’s actually happening for the client.
+One of the biggest mistakes is prematurely anchoring to a diagnosis.
+This often happens without fully understanding what’s actually happening for the client.

-Let’s say a client presents with low mood, fatigue, and loss of interest in activities.
+Let’s consider a scenario where a client presents with low mood, fatigue, and loss of interest in activities.
 It’s tempting to jump straight to “depression.”
-But what if the low mood is due to burnout?
+However, what if the low mood is due to burnout?
 Or grief?
-Or a medical condition?
-Without a proper formulation, we risk treating the wrong thing.
+Or even a medical condition?
+Without a proper formulation, we risk addressing the wrong issue.

-💡 Fix it: Focus on what’s driving the distress—not just what the symptoms are.
-Ask: What maintains this pattern?
+💡 Fix it: Focus on what’s driving the distress—not just the symptoms.
+Ask critical questions: What sustains this pattern?
 When did the symptoms begin?
-What’s reinforcing it?
-What’s the functional role of these behaviours or feelings?
+What reinforces it?
+What role do these behaviors or feelings play functionally?

 2. Missing the Precipitating and Predisposing Factors

-Too often, I see formulations that jump straight to “here and now” issues—without any exploration of what led to the current presentation.
-This can result in a shallow understanding of the client’s context and missed therapeutic opportunities.
+Another common error is missing the predisposing and precipitating factors in a case formulation.
+Too often, I see formulations that focus only on “here and now” issues.
+This narrow focus can result in a superficial understanding of the client’s context and missed therapeutic opportunities.

-💡 Fix it: Always include the 5Ps (Predisposing, Presenting, Precipitating, Perpetuating, and Protective factors).
-These aren’t just for CBT—they’re useful in any therapeutic model.
-Look at early developmental experiences, family dynamics, critical incidents, and systemic factors.
-Understanding what led up to the problem is just as important as what’s keeping it going.
+💡 Fix it: Always use the 5Ps (Predisposing, Presenting, Precipitating, Perpetuating, and Protective factors).
+These factors are not just for Cognitive Behavioral Therapy (CBT); they are valuable in any therapeutic model.
+Examine early developmental experiences, family dynamics, critical incidents, and systemic factors.
+Understanding what led to the problem is just as crucial as recognizing what keeps it going.

 3. Overlooking Reinforcement Cycles

-One of the most teachable formulation moments I see is when we forget to identify why the behaviour continues.
-For example, a client with social anxiety might avoid events, which temporarily reduces distress.
-That relief becomes reinforcing, which means the avoidance is likely to continue—even though it reinforces the long-term problem.
+One of the most teachable moments in case formulation is the oversight of reinforcement cycles.
+For instance, a client with social anxiety may avoid social events, leading to temporary distress reduction.
+This relief becomes reinforcing, making the avoidance more likely to continue, even if it worsens the long-term problem.

-💡 Fix it: Identify any short-term payoffs that maintain the problem.
-These are often subtle, like avoidance, reassurance seeking, or people-pleasing behaviours.
-Once you see the pattern, you can plan interventions that gently interrupt it.
+💡 Fix it: Identify any short-term rewards that maintain the problem.
+These can be subtle, including avoidance, reassurance-seeking, or people-pleasing behaviors.
+Once you recognize this pattern, you can devise interventions to gently interrupt it.

 4. Treating the Symptom, Not the System

-Some formulations focus only on the most visible symptom and ignore the broader system the client is operating in.
-For example, focusing solely on a young person’s depressive symptoms without exploring family dynamics, trauma history, neurodivergence, or peer relationships will leave huge gaps.
+Some formulations malfunction when they focus solely on visible symptoms.
+They ignore the broader systems in which the client operates.
+For example, concentrating solely on a young person’s depressive symptoms without exploring family dynamics, trauma history, neurodivergence, or peer relationships leaves critical gaps in understanding.

-💡 Fix it: Step back and take a systemic view.
-How do relationships, culture, neurobiology, trauma, or environmental stressors play a role?
-Treating a symptom in isolation rarely leads to lasting change.
+💡 Fix it: Adopt a systemic view.
+Consider how relationships, culture, neurobiology, trauma, or environmental stressors play a role.
+Treating isolated symptoms rarely leads to long-lasting change.

 5. Overcomplicating It (Or Oversimplifying It)

-💡 Fix it: Good formulations are like a working theory—they’re detailed enough to guide your intervention, but not so rigid they can’t evolve.
-I like to use clear headings (e.g., presenting issue, maintaining factors, strengths, treatment implications) and update them as therapy progresses.
+💡 Fix it: Craft formulations as working theories.
+They should be detailed enough to guide interventions but flexible enough to evolve.
+I recommend using clear headings (e.g., presenting issue, maintaining factors, strengths, treatment implications) and updating them as therapy progresses.

 Case Formulation Is a Skill—And You Can Get Better at It

-Case formulation isn’t just for CBT.
-It’s a foundational skill that applies across therapeutic modalities.
-It helps us avoid assumptions, reduce reactivity, and work in a way that’s thoughtful, tailored, and ethically sound.
+Case formulation is not just for CBT.
+It is a foundational skill that applies across therapeutic modalities.
+It aids in avoiding assumptions, reducing reactivity, and working in a thoughtful, tailored, and ethically sound manner.

-It’s important to remember that a case formulation is not just an opinion—it’s a clinically-driven hypothesis.
-That means it should be grounded in psychological theory, consistent with the evidence base, and shaped by the information you’ve gathered through assessment.
+Remember, a case formulation is not just an opinion—it’s a clinically-driven hypothesis.
+It should be grounded in psychological theory, aligned with the evidence base, and shaped by the information gathered during assessment.

-For example, let’s say you hypothesise that a client’s perfectionism is maintained by early attachment experiences and reinforced by current performance-based validation at work.
-That’s not a random guess—it’s a working theory built on known patterns in schema theory, developmental psychology, and behavioural models.
-It’s something you’ll test, refine, and adjust as therapy progresses—not something you’re plucking out of thin air.
+For example, if you hypothesize that a client’s perfectionism is maintained by early attachment experiences and reinforced by current performance-based validation at work, that’s not a random guess.
+It is a working theory based on established patterns in schema theory, developmental psychology, and behavioral models.
+It is something you will test, refine, and adjust as therapy progresses.

 💡 A good formulation is clear, collaborative, and evidence-informed.
-It’s not static—it evolves as the client grows, new information emerges, or treatment needs change.
+It isn’t static; it evolves as the client grows, new information emerges, or treatment needs change.

 Want Support with Case Formulation?

-If you’d like support creating stronger, more structured formulations, I’ve got you covered:
+If you would like support in developing stronger, more structured formulations, I’ve got you covered:

-🧠 My Therapy Manual Bundle includes clear examples, editable formulation templates, and real-world illustrations you can use in your own work.
+🧠 My Therapy Manual Bundle includes clear examples, editable formulation templates, and real-world illustrations you can incorporate into your practice.

-🎓 My Case Formulation & Treatment Planning Clinical Resource breaks down formulation step-by-step, and includes a customisable and editable template—perfect for early-career psychologists or anyone looking to refresh their skills.
+🎓 My Case Formulation & Treatment Planning Clinical Resource breaks down formulation step-by-step.
+It includes a customizable and editable template—perfect for early-career psychologists or anyone looking to refresh their skills.

 ✔ Let’s stop guessing and start formulating with purpose.